The Roadmap to Universal Child Care

-While we work on the second edition of the Roadmap, we will be releasing shorter reports that discuss specific issues in more detail or spotlight innovative practices and programs in Ontario.
+In this page, you will find short reports, policy briefs and program profiles that discuss specific issues in more detail and/or spotlight innovative practices and programs in Ontario.
 Scroll down to access these publications in PDF.

-NEW!
 Policy Brief 2: Ontario Child Care Funding Formula

 In the latest publication from the OCBCC & AECEO’s Policy Brief series, Dr. Gordon Cleveland outlines what a new Ontario child care funding formula should do in order to be successful.
 It is anticipated that Ontario will release and implement a new child care funding formula in 2024-2025.
 This brief summarizes what elements should be considered, what options exist, and how to evaluate the efficacy of any new Ontario funding proposal.
 This brief will help inform the community’s evaluative processes, feedback and further refinements to Ontario’s forthcoming funding approach.
 Click here to access the full document in PDF.

-NEW!
 Program Profile 3: Windsor-Essex Registered Early Childhood Educators Mentorship Program

 In the third program profile in our series, Alicia Graovac and Barb Brown describe an innovative mentorship program in Southwestern Ontario.
 The Windsor-Essex Registered Early Childhood Educators (W.E.R.E.C.E.)
 Mentorship Program is a formalized and comprehensive mentorship program for early learning professionals in the Windsor-Essex region.
 Click here to access Program Profile 3 in PDF.